karencfisher/exquisite-corpse/README.md

 #### Tags

 Prepend writer tags `<human>` or `<ai>` to each fold to denote the original writer.
-When set, Reveal Poem will show the poem text without tags.
+When set, Reveal Text will show the poem text without tags.
 The show the tags use the additional Reveal Writers option afterwards.
 Writer tags are always saved with the text file, whether or not they are revealed in the textbox.